wallyalves/react-tic-tac-toe/README.md

 * Add a toggle button that lets you sort the moves in either ascending or descending order.
 * When someone wins, highlight the three squares that caused the win.
 * When no one wins, display a message about the result being a draw.

-## Other improvements

-1. `CalculateWinner` is using dynamic programming as opposed to having a list of possible winning combinations (*in progress*)